Occupational Safety and Health

 Establishment of Safety and Health Committees

-In line with Article 19 of the Industrial Safety and Health Act, at Nippon Soda we have established a Safety and Health Committees at each of our worksites.
+In line with Article 19 of the Industrial Safety and Health Act, at Nippon Soda we have established a Safety and Health Committee at each of our worksites.
 The committees meet once a month, aiming to prevent occupational accidents and health hazards, and maintain and promote employee health.
 In addition, we have also established a Central Safety and Health Committee, chaired by the Responsible Care Management Department’s general manager.
 It comprises safety and health supervisors from each department and worksite, and meets in principle twice a year.
 In addition to the views of management, the central committee incorporates wide-ranging opinions from labor unions and health insurance associations in order to improve working environments.

-Activities to reduce occupational accident risks
+Reduction of occupational accident risks

-• * A combination of the first letters of two Japanese words, K for kiken (danger) and Y for yochi (prediction).
+- * A combination of the first letters of two Japanese words, K for kiken (danger) and Y for yochi (prediction).
 The KY system is designed to identify latent risks associated with work and take preventive measures before they occur.

 Third-party occupational health and safety survey

-At Nippon Soda, we undergo occupational health and safety surveys by Sompo Risk Management Inc. (The Chiba Plant was inspected on December 8, 2023.)
+At Nippon Soda, we undergo occupational health and safety surveys by Sompo Risk Management Inc.

 Number of consecutive days (years) without an accident resulting in absence from work, and number of accidents resulting in absence from work of employees